aryamanarora/cs50/README.md

 # CS50

-These are my programming examples for the **C language**, one of the older and easier to learn languages.
+These are my psets and examples for CS50x 2016.
 All files are made by me except when noted.

 ## CS50